-Any individual or institution that receives funding must demonstrate the highest standards of research ethics and scientific integrity.
+Funding holders and managing institutions must demonstrate the highest standards of research ethics and scientific integrity.

-All projects involving human beings or biological material (body parts, products, tissues, cells or genetic material from a human body, of a living or dead person) or administrative, scientific or descriptive data from human beings, usually require the approval from the research ethics board of the principal applicant's institution or a research ethics board recognized by this institution.
-The recruitment of human participants is strictly subject to approval from a research ethics board.
+All research projects involving human beings, including biological material (body parts, products, tissues, cells or genetic material from a human body, of a living or dead person) or administrative, scientific or descriptive data from human beings, usually require the approval of the research ethics board of the institution under whose authority or auspices the project is conducted (or a research ethics board recognized by that institution).